Write us

 THIS TOUR INCLUDES:

-• Welcome by our Representative at arrival
+• Welcome by our representative upon arrival.

-• All airport arrival and departure transfers
+• All airport arrival and departure transfers.

-• Domestic flight: Lima - Cusco
+• Domestic flight: Lima to Cusco

-• Accommodation: 3* hotels (5 nights), campsites (2 nights), a hostel (1 night)
+• Accommodation: Three-star hotels (five nights), campsites (two nights), and a hostel (one night)

 • All entrance fees according to the itinerary

-• Professional bilingual Tour Guides
+• Professional bilingual tour guides

-• A Cook for the Lares Valley Trek
+• A cook for the Lares Valley Trek

 NOT INCLUDED:

-• International flights and airport departure taxes,
+• International flights and airport departure taxes

-• Travel insurance,
+• Travel insurance

-• Meals not mentioned,
+• Meals not mentioned

 • First breakfast